How to be a hot air balloon pilot in Australia

 Where can I learn to fly a balloon?

-It’s possible to learn to fly with most hot air balloon firms in Australia which can begin the process of Fly Me To The Moon operates a flight training school and can train and examine students for the Australian Ballooning Federation and CASA qualifications from private pilot right through to instructor level.
+It’s possible to learn to fly with most hot air balloon firms in Australia where there is a vacancy for a trainee pilot.
+The training will prepare students for the Australian Ballooning Federation and CASA qualifications from private pilot right through to instructor level.

 Do I get any credit for my prior aviation experience?